 Making the act of reaching out to strangers as routine, rather than something to be over-planned, over-thought and overwrought, works wonders for your marketing.
 It challenges you to keep an open mind and an open heart.
 It challenges you to be relevant.
 It widens your circle and shortcuts your growth.
 And it keeps your perspective and attitude fresh, so you don’t become a party bore standing in the same place year in, year out in business, lamenting the “good old days”.

 Ready to upskill, keep your digital marketing skills relevant and learn the art and craft of telling stories?
-Then join me at Blogging for Business and Social Media Savvy courses coming up in Sydney, Melbourne, Perth and Brisbane.
+Then check out my Hustle & Heart program.